zauberflote1/voxlSyncVINS/README.md

+#TODO
+NEED TO SYNC THIS WITH LATEST VERSIONS...

 # voxlSyncVINS
 ## VOXL2 Package Edits for proper external VINS usage (ROS)
 This a modified fork from the original ModalAI Gitlab.
 Please refer to their repo for proper documentation.